 George Washington Cable House, New Orleans

-Nestled on the whimsical west side of the Garden District, this charming abode was built by George Washington Cable in 1874, during a time when Cable's star was rising to national prominence, thanks to the publication of his short story, "Sieur George".
-Technically, it's a two-story abode, even though it began its life as a single-story structure with a full-height basement and columns that include an arcade.
+This charming abode on the whimsical west side of the Garden District was built in 1874 by American novelist George Washington Cable during a time when his literary star was rising to national prominence thanks to the publication of his short story, "Sieur George."
+The house is technically two stories, though it began as a one-story structure raised over a full-height basement, with columns and an arcade giving it just the right amount of Southern drama.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in New Orleans.
 Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.